Home/Seeds/Sunflower Seed Protein

 MythSunflower seed protein is not a complete protein.+

-RealityWhile sunflower seed protein is lower in lysine, it can be combined with other protein sources to create a complete amino acid profile.
+RealityWhile it is lower in lysine, sunflower seed protein can be combined with other protein sources to create a complete amino acid profile.

-MythAll plant-based proteins are inferior to animal proteins.+
+MythAll plant proteins are inferior to animal proteins.+

 MythSunflower seeds are high in calories and should be avoided for weight loss.+

-RealityWhile sunflower seeds are calorie-dense, their high fiber and protein content can aid in weight management when consumed in moderation.
+RealityWhile sunflower seeds are calorie-dense, their protein and fiber content can aid in weight management when consumed in moderation.

 Healthy Recipes

-Deliciously fluffy pancakes made with sunflower seed protein, perfect for a healthy breakfast or brunch.
+Fluffy pancakes packed with sunflower seed protein, perfect for a nutritious breakfast that fuels your day.

 Ingredients